codeplaysoftware/standards-proposals/affinity/cpp-23/dXXXXr0.md

 for users.

 If an *execution resource* is valid, then it must always point to the same underlying thing.
-For example, a *resource* cannot first point to one CPU core, and then suddenly point to a different CPU core.
 An *execution context* can thus rely on properties like binding of operating system threads to CPU cores.
-However, the "thing" to which an *execution resource* points may be a dynamic, possibly a software-managed pool of hardware.
-Here are three examples of this
+However, the "thing" to which an *execution resource* points may be a dynamic, possibly software-managed pool of hardware.
+Here are three examples of this phenomenon:
-phenomenon:

    1. The "hardware" may actually be a virtual machine (VM).
 At any point, the VM may pause, migrate to different physical hardware, and resume.
 If the VM